OpenModelica/OpenModelica/doc/UsersGuide/source/parametersensitivity.rst

   Multi-parameter sweep results.

--  At time 40 the parameters perturbations with a higher predator population are all blue, but it’s not clear which one.
+-  At time 40 the parameters perturbations with a higher predator population are all blue, but it's not clear which one.
 We need something more precise.

 .. figure :: media/omsens-multi-sweep-plot.png